I Wanna Hold Your Hand (film): Reception

 I Wanna Hold Your Hand holds a rating of 90% on Rotten Tomatoes based on 29 reviews with an average rating of 6.8/10.
 The consensus states: "Its slapstick humor and familiar plot don't break any new ground, but I Wanna Hold Your Hand succeeds at recapturing the excitement of a pivotal cultural moment".

 Janet Maslin of The New York Times wrote, "The gimmick behind 'I Wanna Hold Your Hand' is the fact that you never actually see the Beatles; the genius of the film is that you never miss them ... the sneakiness with which the neophyte director Robert Zemeckis skirts the issue is positively dazzling.
 The Beatles are both there and not there, and the paradox hardly even matters.
 This movie is about the fans and their hysteria, and so it's the shouts that count".
 Variety wrote that "the film's early development is too slow and the humor initially too broad.
 But it develops into a lively entertainment with many memorable lines and scenes.
 The film's biggest problem, the fact that The Beatles can't be shown, is turned into its greatest asset through Zemeckis' creativity".
 Gene Siskel gave the film three-and-a-half stars out of four and called it "nonstop good fun" and "the perfect summer film".
-(Years later, while giving a moderately positive review of Tom Hanks' 1996 directorial effort That Thing You Do on his TV review program with Roger Ebert, Siskel would cite I Wanna Hold Your Hand as a better treatment of the same kind of story than Hanks' film.)
+(Years later, while giving a moderately positive review of Tom Hanks's 1996 directorial effort That Thing You Do on his TV review program with Roger Ebert, Siskel would cite I Wanna Hold Your Hand as a better treatment of the same kind of story than Hanks's film.)

 Kevin Thomas of the Los Angeles Times described it as "exceedingly broad and boisterous", with "a clever premise, sturdy enough to aspire to American Graffitis perceptive nostalgia, but the film zeroes in relentlessly at the widest, least discriminating audience possible.
 The byproduct of aiming so low so steadfastly is a dose of sheer crassness that frequently overpowers the film's buoyant energy and sense of fun".
 Gary Arnold of The Washington Post called the film "Inconsistent but zestful", adding that "Zemeckis begins building up a head of steam and never entirely loses it, although the episodic script is an up-and-down, hit-and-miss proposition".
 Scott Meek of The Monthly Film Bulletin wrote that "certain scenes are successful and amusing... but the film rushes so desperately from one joke to the next that it never has more to offer than occasional moments of somewhat lumbering charm".
 David Thomson called it "inventive and human", praising the premise as "a simple, lovely idea for a crazy group comedy."

 Zemeckis later said, "One of the great memories in my life is going to the preview.
 I didn't know what to expect [but] the audience just went wild.
 They were laughing and cheering.
 It was just great.
 Then we learned a really sad lesson... just because a movie worked with a preview audience didn't mean anyone wanted to go see it".